cssbristol/cssbristol.co.uk/pages/wellbeing.md

 You should avoid drugs, but if you are going to take them do it **responsibly**.
 In addition to the university's resources it’s worth visiting the following websites.

+- [bdp.org.uk/thedrop](https://www.bdp.org.uk/thedrop/): The Drop is BDP’s one-stop-shop for information and support for people who use recreational and party drugs.
+- [talktofrank.com](https://www.talktofrank.com/): Comprehensive, honest information about drugs and their safety.
+- [combo.tripsit.me](https://combo.tripsit.me/): Interactive website for checking if you're safe to take 2 substances together.
+Worth checking even if you've combined substances before.
-- [psychonautwiki.org](https://psychonautwiki.org): A website documenting the effects of drugs, safe dosing, usage, and user experiences.
-The dangerous combinations section should be looked at if you plan on using 2 substances together even if you have done it before.
-Take a look at volumetric dosing too as eyeballing a dose can have serious and permanent side-effects.
+- [psychonautwiki.org](https://psychonautwiki.org): A wiki documenting the effects of drugs, safe dosing, usage, and user experiences.
+Has a "dangerous combinations" section, and a "volumetric liquid dosing" section, as eyeballing a dose can have serious and permanent side-effects.
 - [wedinos.org](https://wedinos.org): A free drug identification project.
 Any substance you buy will usually be cut or sometimes not even be the intended product.
 This is especially true for products like pills where it’s extremely difficult to see the contents.
 Wedinos offers a free identification program where you can mail in a sample to be tested.
 - [energycontrol-international.org](https://energycontrol-international.org): A much more comprehensive paid testing service where the substances will not only be identified but provided with their exact dose as well.
 Very useful for less common substances like LSD and pills as well as knowing the exact contents of drugs like cannabis.
 - [dnstars.vip](https://dnstars.vip): A community funded project for testing darknet products using services like wedinos and energy control.
 Primarily helps to avoid cuts and replacements before buying.